Stage lighting: History

 An example of stage lighting, trusses and LED walls are used during a WWE SmackDown Live televised professional wrestling show.

-There were two different types of Restoration theaters in England: Restoration commercial theaters and Restoration court theaters.
+There were two different types of Restoration theaters in England: commercial theaters and court theaters.
 Commercial theaters tended to be more "conservative in their lighting, for economic reasons" and therefore used "candle-burning chandeliers" primarily.
 Court theatres could afford to "use most of the Continental innovations" in their productions.
 Theaters such as the Drury Lane Theatre and the Covent Garden Theatre were lit by a large central chandelier and had a varying number of smaller stage chandeliers and candle sconces around the walls of the theaters.
 Two main court theaters, built between 1660 and 1665, were the Cockpit Theatre and the Hall Theatre.
 Chandeliers and sconces seemed to be the primary lighting sources here but other developments were being made, especially at the Hall.
 By the 1670s, the Hall Theatre started using footlights, and between 1670 and 1689 they used candles or lamps.
 It can be noted that by the end of the 17th century, "French and English stages were fairly similar".
 There is not much written on theatrical lighting in England at the end of the 17th century and from the little information historians do have, not much changed by the middle of the 18th century.
-Gas lighting hit the English stage in the early 1800s beginning with the Drury Lane and Covent Garden theaters.
-In the 1820s, a new type of artificial illumination was developed.
-In this type of illumination, a gas flame is used to heat a cylinder of quicklime (calcium oxide).
-Upon reaching a certain temperature, the quicklime would begin to incandesce.
+Gas lighting began appearing in English theaters in the early 19th century including installations at Drury Lane and Covent Garden.
+These systems utilized coal gas piped through valves and pipes. that could be controlled from a gas table, an early form of centralized lighting control.
+In the 1820's limelight was developed producing intense illumination by directing a flame at a cylinder of calcium oxide (quicklime) which became incandescent and emitted a bright white light.
 This illumination could then be directed by reflectors and lenses.
-It took some time from the development of this new Limelight before it found its way into theatrical use, which started around 1837.
-Limelight became popular in the 1860s and beyond, until it was displaced by electrical lighting.
-Lighting advances made in English theaters during this time frame paved the way for the many lighting advances in the modern theatrical world.
+Lime light was first used for theatrical lighting at Covent garden theatre in London in 1837 and became widely adopted in theaters by the 1860's. until it was displaced by electrical lighting.
+Electric lighting began replacing gas lighting in theaters in the late nineteenth century. one of the earliest examples was the Savoy Theatre in London which in 1881 became the first theatre illuminated entirely by electric light.
+Early electric stage lighting systems used salt water dimmers, which controlled brightness by adjusting electrical resistance in a container of salt water these systems were widely used in theatres before modern electronic dimmers.
+Lighting innovations developed in English theaters during the nineteenth century helped establish many of the technologies used in modern lighting.